 Everyone Deserves Healthy Teeth Coalition: The Coalition supports water fluoridation for the city of Portland.
 Members represent health, education, social justice, business, and community organizations dedicated to ending Oregon’s dental health crisis.
 Every major national health and medical institution that has a position on the topic supports water fluoridation.
 Raising awareness with integrity and directing Portlanders to credible science is our goal.

-Farm to School and School Garden Network, and Policy Working Group: Upstream has been working since 2007 to promote and expand Farm to School and School Garden programs and funding throughout Oregon.
-To do this work, we are members of the Farm to School and School Garden Network, and we are currently the lead organization for the Policy Working Group, a committee of the Network.
+Farm to School and School Garden Network, and Policy Working Group: Upstream has been working since 2006 to promote and expand Farm to School and School Garden programs and funding throughout Oregon.
+To do this work, we are members of the Farm to School and School Garden Network, including serving on the steering committee for the Network.
+We also co-lead the Policy Working Group.

 Healthy Kids Learn Better Coalition: The Healthy Kids Learn Better Coalition is a statewide partnership of organizations and individuals working collectively to promote policies and programs that will reduce physical, social and emotional barriers to learning.
 Our goal is to build supportive funding, leadership, and policies on the connections between health and education in order to keep kids safe, healthy, and ready to learn.
-Upstream is one of over 40 member organizations and a member of the steering committee.
+Upstream is one of over 30 member organizations and a currently chairs the coalition.

-Oregon Conservation Network: The Oregon Conservation Network (OCN) is more than 50 Oregon conservation organizations, working together in the Oregon Legislature on shared priorities for a healthy Oregon.
-Upstream Public Health is a member of the Network and works closely with the Network and its members during each legislative session.
+Oregon Conservation Network: The Oregon Conservation Network (OCN) includes more than 50 Oregon conservation organizations, working together in the Oregon Legislature on shared priorities for a healthy Oregon.
+Upstream Public Health is a member of the Network and works closely with the Network and its members on environmental health issues during each legislative session.

-Oregon Health Impact Assessment Network: Upstream participates in this network convened by the Oregon Health Authority to increase capacity to complete health impact assessments in Oregon.
+Pacific Northwest Health Impact Assessment Network: Upstream participates in this Oregon-Washington network convened by the Oregon Health Authority to increase capacity to complete health impact assessments in Oregon.
+To sign up for the listserv, visit here.

 Tobacco Free Coalition of Oregon, Policy Committee: TOFCO Partners is a statewide coalition of organizations committed to reducing tobacco related morbidity and mortality through statewide policy changes that decrease tobacco use and exposure to tobacco by-products.
 Upstream is a member of TOFCO Partners and TOFCO's Policy Committee.